Growth of points on hyperelliptic curves: Polynomial families arising from hyperelliptic curves

-Finally, we note that when $n > 3$, we can produce a transposition in $G$ using the same argument as the case of even $n$, by considering specializations satisfying \eqref{eq:odd_d_even_n_transp}.
-Therefore, $G$ satisfies the hypotheses of Proposition \ref{prop:gen_sets}, and we conclude $G \simeq S_n$.
+Finally, we can produce a transposition in $G$ using essentially the same argument as in the case of even $n$.
+After a possible change of variables, let $p>n$ be a prime such that $v_p(c_0) = 1$ and $p \nmid \Disc f, c_d$.
+We consider specializations with the following $p$-adic valuations.